Anti-Harassment Policy (Including Sexual Harassment)

 To Pursue the Internal Complaint Process

-Submit a signed written statement to the Vice President for Student Development in the case of students, or the Director of Human Resources, for employees
+Submit a signed written statement to the Senior Director of Student Success in the case of students, or the Director of Human Resources, for employees

-Following the individual’s submission of a signed written statement, a University administrator or professional staff member -- under the guidance of the Dean of Students or the Director of Human Resources -- shall investigate the alleged incident.
+Following the individual’s submission of a signed written statement, a University administrator or professional staff member -- under the guidance of the Senior Director of Student Success or the Director of Human Resources -- shall investigate the alleged incident.
 During this review and hearing process, every reasonable effort will be made to shield the victim from unwanted contact with the alleged assailant.
 Safety, privacy, and support will be offered to any complainant of sexual assault.

 After a decision has been made, either the accused or the complainant may file an appeal with the University Provost.
 The appeal must be made in writing with specific reasons stated as to why the individual believes an appeal is in order.
 An appeal must be made within 10 working days from the time of decision notification.
 The decision of the Provost will be final.